Turb0Yoda/Turb0Yoda.github.io/_posts/2022-08-17-forensic-laboratory-the-building-blocks-hardware.markdown

 *Disclaimer: I'm not sponsored by any of the companies mentioned above, nor do they know (well I don't think they know) that I've written this.

+ Edit: 22 August 2022 - added a short section about UPSs